Bronchiolitis

 About 10% to 30% of children under the age of two years are affected by bronchiolitis at some point in time.
 It commonly occurs in the winter season in the Northern Hemisphere.
 It is the leading cause of hospitalizations in those less than one year of age in the United States.
 The risk of death among those who are admitted to hospital is extremely low at about 1%.
 Outbreaks of the condition were first described in the 1940s.

 Signs and symptoms

-Bronchiolitis typically presents in children under two years old and is characterized by symptoms of a respiratory illness.Signs of the disease include:
+Bronchiolitis typically presents in children under two years old and is characterized by symptoms of a respiratory illness, sometimes referral to as a viral prodrome.Signs of the disease include: